M-o-a-T/moat-old/doc/etcd_structure.rst

   This includes devices behind "foreign" automation systems like FHEM or OpenHAB.

-  * <dev_type>
+  * ‹dev_type›

-    The type of device, like 'onewire'.
+    The type of bus the device is connected to, like 'onewire'.

     * dev_id …

-      Some device-type-specific naming scheme.
-1wire uses class/device.
+      Some bus-type-specific naming scheme.
+See below.

       * :dev